MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ## JAMF

-Change the `enforcementLevel` value to "disabled" [in your configuration profile](mac-preferences.md#tamper-protection), and push it to the machine:
+Change the `enforcementLevel` value to "disabled" [in your configuration profile](mac-preferences.md#tamper-protection), and push it to the device:

 ```console
 <?xml version="1.0" encoding="UTF-8"?>